-Dimension Data Adopts Cisco Umbrella in Its Cybersecurity Strategy
+Dimension Data Adopts Cisco Umbrella In Its Cybersecurity Strategy

 February 2018 by Marc Jacob

-Dimension Data, the USD 8 billion global technology integrator and managed services provider, announced that it has extended the company’s protection from ransomware, phishing attacks, bot networks, and all types of malicious software, with Cisco® Umbrella, the industry’s first Secure Internet Gateway (SIG) in the cloud.
+Dimension Data announced that it has extended the company’s protection from ransomware, phishing attacks, bot networks, and all types of malicious software, with Cisco® Umbrella, the industry’s first Secure Internet Gateway (SIG) in the cloud.
 The decision to incorporate Cisco Umbrella follows the company’s firsthand experience protecting its own 28,000 employees and addresses its clients’ requirement to support an increasingly mobile workforce.

 Cisco Umbrella is a cloud security platform that provides the first line of defense against threats on the internet.